A Full-Density Approach to Simulating Random Iteration Equations with Applications: Results

 In the second example, we present a SDE version of the normalized \textit{Rosenzweig McArthur} model \cite{Wang 2025}, i.e.

 with the real parameters $k,m,c$ and a Wiener process $\boldsymbol{W}_t$, leading to the transfer function

-In this simulation we utilize a parameter set which leads to periodical orbits in the $x_1$-$x_2$-space in the deterministic case with $k=1.9, m=1.1, c=0.31$, but add the stochastic noise densities $f_{C_1},f_{C_2} := \mathcal{N}(0,\Delta t)$ of the discritized SDE and use scaling coefficients $\sigma_1=\sigma_2=0.04$.
-In Figure \ref{fig:Res:RosMcA_iteration_posteriorSDE_004} we utilize $P=384000$ samples and $\Delta t=0.05$ (leading to the observation of a clear orbital structure with minor numerical artifacts, see Figure \ref{fig:Res:RosMcA_iteration_numericstep} (right) for an impression) and present in the plot representative density functions (iteration 476 to 780) roughly over one period of the orbit.
+In this simulation we utilize a parameter set which leads to periodical orbits in the $x_1$-$x_2$-space in the deterministic case with $k=1.9, m=1.1, c=0.31$, but add the stochastic noise densities $f_{C_1},f_{C_2} := \mathcal{N}(0,\Delta t)$ of the discretized SDE and use scaling coefficients $\sigma_1=\sigma_2=0.04$. {We utilize the same $f_{B_1},f_{B_2}$ as in the previous example.} In Figure \ref{fig:Res:RosMcA_iteration_posteriorSDE_004} we utilize $P=384000$ samples and $\Delta t=0.05$ (leading to the observation of a clear orbital structure with minor numerical artifacts, see Figure \ref{fig:Res:RosMcA_iteration_numericstep} (right) for an impression) and present in the plot representative density functions (iteration 476 to 780) roughly over one period of the orbit.
 The periodicity is not perfect since the parameter values are a compromise for the periodicity of the full starting value range (which lead also to slightly different periodicities, see Figure \ref{fig:Res:RosMcA_iteration_numericstep} (right)) and the SDE diffusion leads to broad distributions of the orbital state density.
 Still, a clear orbit is observable also in this SDE version and it is demonstrated that such challenging simulations can be performed based purely on the computational framework of iterative density transformations.

 An additional verification of the full-density simulation is provided in Appendix Section \ref{sec:NumVec2DOrnUhl} where the simulation results are compared to the evolution of the analytically known mean and covariances of a 2D Ornstein-Uhlenbeck type SDE.